Pelican-Elegant/elegant/content/Career Advice/career-advice-from-a-fitness-coach.md

 This approach may work for some time and in few cases.
 Unfortunately, this attitude becomes persistent and turns into a habit.
-It begins to reflect, not only in your programming skills, but in every aspect of your life.
+It begins to reflect, not only in your programming, but in every aspect of your life.

 In the same class where I learned C, several students gave up on C. Their excuse, "C is not widely used.
 We are more interested in learning Java or C#.